ZIP: 230

 80 outCiphertext byte[80] The encrypted contents of the byte string created by concatenation of the transmission key with the ephemeral secret key.

-The encodings of each of these elements are defined in §7.5 ‘Action Description Encoding and Consensus’ of the Zcash Protocol Specification 5.
+The encodings of each of these elements are defined in §7.5 ‘Action Description Encoding and Consensus’ 5.

 OrchardZSA Asset Burn Description